GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Intro_2.md

 This pipeline for pangenome graph comprises three key stages: graph construction using PGGB, graph manipulation via ODGI, and variant calling for Next-Generation Sequencing (NGS) data utilizing the VG toolkit, as shown in Figure 1C.

-The PGGB pipeline, which operates without a reference method, builds pangenome graphs using an all-to-all whole genome alignment approach with wfmash.
-Subsequent graph induction is accomplished through seqwish, followed by progressive normalization implemented with smoothxg and gfaffix.
+The PGGB pipeline, which operates without a reference method, builds pangenome graphs using an all-to-all whole genome alignment approach with `wfmash`.
+Subsequent graph induction is accomplished through `seqwish`, followed by progressive normalization implemented with `smoothxg` and `gfaffix`.

 ODGI is employed for various graph manipulation tasks, including visualization and the extraction of distances between paths within the graph.
 This feature enables further phylogenetic analysis.

 By using the pangenome graph created with PGGB, it is possible to concurrently identify a variety of genetic variations.
-These include structural sariations (SVs), rearrangements, and smaller variants such as single nucleotide polymorphisms (SNPs) and insertions/deletions, which can be identified through the 'vg deconstruction' process.
+These include structural variations (SVs), rearrangements, and smaller variants such as single nucleotide polymorphisms (SNPs) and insertions/deletions, which can be identified through the `vg deconstruction` process.

 Lastly, the VG toolkit is harnessed for NGS data analysis against the graph, which includes tasks like read mapping and variant calling.